Hard is not impossible.

 -

 Therapists spend many hours outside of your scheduled session preparing.
 Therapists are legally obligated to take notes on every session, create a treatment plan, make a good faith estimate, and consult with treatment providers such as a psychiatrist.
-Typically we spend up to 30 minutes per client, per week, outside of session.
+We may spend 30 minutes per client, per week, outside of session.

 At our practice, we often spend 5-6 hours a week obtaining new skills and certifications based on neuroscience findings.
 We study often to help our clients heal in the best and most effective way possible.